sequenceiq/slider/src/site/markdown/specification/cli-actions.md

 either the generated command line is invalid, or the application is failing to run/exiting on or nearly immediately.

 ## Action: Create

-Create is simply Build + Thaw in sequence  - the postconditions from build are intended to match the preconditions of thaw
+Create is simply `build` + `thaw` in sequence  - the postconditions from the first action are intended to match the preconditions of the second.

 ## Action: freeze